bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

     132 * 1024 = 135168

-While seeing the highlevel heap segments is useful, visualising the specific chunks on the heap would be even more useful.
-Using gdb paired with `libheap` (@libheap) extension library adds heap visualisation abilities to gdb, here can see two chunks exist on the heap, the special *top chunk*, and the 1000 (0x3f0) byte chunk that was requested using `malloc`:
+While seeing the highlevel heap segments is useful, visualising the specific chunks within the heap would be even more useful.
+There are some excellent options available, for example using gdb paired with the `libheap` (@libheap) extension library arms gdb with heap visualisation abilities.
+Below can see two chunks exist on the heap, the special *top chunk*, and the 1000 (0x3f0) byte chunk that was requested using first `malloc()` in the above program:

     gdb-peda$ heapls
                ADDR             SIZE            STATUS
     sbrk_base  0x804a000
     chunk      0x804a000        0x3f0           (inuse)
     chunk      0x804a3f0        0x20c10         (top)
     sbrk_end   0x804a000